 To make them work effectively, cats have 100-200 nerve sensors per whisker, allowing them to translate irregularities of something they’ve brushed past to be translated into movements.

-As a cockroach scurries across the floor, the whiskers detect the movement and give cats information about its direction and duration, helping them locate the insect.
+As a cockroach scurries across the floor, the whiskers detect the movement and give cats information about its direction and duration.

 Are Cats Good Cat Killing Cockroaches?

-Cockroaches are large insects with a distinctive shell, making them easy for cats to spot.
-However, cockroaches are fast and get into small gaps and cracks, making them a challenge for cats to catch.
+Cockroaches are large, distinctive insects, so they’re easy for cats to spot.
+However, cockroaches are fast movers that get into small gaps and cracks, making them hard for cats to catch.

 Many cats love the thrill of the hunt and spend hours stalking their prey, waiting for them to emerge from their hiding spaces.
 Cockroaches eventually need to leave the safety of their shelter to find food.
 However, your cat may become bored if it stops seeing cockroach hunting as a fun game.

-That said, a cat’s presence can prevent cockroaches from infesting the whole home.
-Roaches can recognize danger and warm each other using pheromones.
-If their colony’s becoming depleted by a cat, they’ll stick to the safe area of their environment.
+That said, a cat’s presence can prevent cockroaches from infesting the entire home.
+Cockroaches can recognize danger and warn each other using pheromones.
+If their colony’s becoming depleted by a cat, they’ll stay in the safe part of their environment.

 Do Cockroaches Bite Cats?

-Cockroach bites are uncommon and only really occur when the colony outgrows its food source.
+Cockroach bites are uncommon and usually occur when the colony outgrows its food source.

-In extreme hunger cases, when no other food source is available, cockroaches are known to feed on a cat’s outer skin.
-While rare, roach bites make the skin sore, itchy, and inflamed.
-It also leaves cats vulnerable to harmful bacterial and fungal infections.
+In extreme hunger cases, cockroaches feed on a cat’s outer skin when no other food is available.
+Cockroach bites make the skin sore, itchy, and inflamed.

-However, roaches tend not to get close enough to live animals and prefer to feed on dead skin where there’s no risk of danger.
+However, cockroaches don’t tend to get close enough to live animals and prefer to feed on dead skin where there’s no risk of danger.

 Cats shouldn’t be encouraged to eat cockroaches, even if you have an infestation.
-Roaches are unsanitary and harbor diseases and worms that make cats unwell.
-While they’re a good source of protein and B12, providing your cat with a healthy diet provides all the nutrients it needs.
+Cockroaches are unsanitary and harbor diseases that make cats unwell.
+While they’re a good source of protein and B12, providing cats with a healthy diet gives them all the nutrients they need.